nolanschan/nolanschan.github.io/projects/leadcompcircuit/index.markdown

 ## Op-Amp Selection ##

-  For this experiment, the TLV2774 op amp, manufactured by Texas Instruments, was chosen to implement this circuit.
-The TLV2774 is a single-supply, rail-to-rail op amp, with supply voltage from 0 – 6V.
+  For this experiment, the TLV2774 op-amp, manufactured by Texas Instruments, was chosen to implement this circuit.
+This component was one of the op-amps suggested by the lab instructions for use in this experiment.
+The TLV2774 is a single-supply, rail-to-rail op-amp, with supply voltage from 0 – 6V.

 ## Plant ##